HorizenOfficial/horizen-academy-v2/docs/MultiSig.md

 ## MultiSig Functionality

-In order to spend an [*Unspent Transaction Output* (UTXO)]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}), a valid cryptographic signature is required.
-It can only be provided if the private key corresponding to the address the UTXO was sent to is known.
+In order to spend an [Unspent Transaction Output](https://www.horizen.io/academy/utxo-vs-account-model/), a valid cryptographic signature is required.
+It can only be provided if the private key corresponding to the [address](https://www.horizen.io/academy/wallet-addresses/) the UTXO was sent to is known.

 Most transactions have a single digital signature attached and hence we could call them **single signature transactions**.

 Most blockchains also support a more complex transaction verification type based on _several digital signatures_.
-These **multi-signature transactions,** mostly called *MultiSig**, rely on more than one signature.
+These **multi-signature transactions,** mostly called **MultiSig**, rely on more than one signature.

 Generally speaking, multi signature accounts follow an **M-of-N scheme**:
 - **N** is the total number of keys that can provide valid signatures